zacharyserfling/zacharyserfling/README.md

 - 🔭 I’m currently working on [Truck Track](https://github.com/douglaskline/trucktrackrepo)

-- 🌱 I’m currently learning **Bootstrap, Razor, and how to us VSCode.**
+- 🌱 I’m currently learning **Bootstrap, Razor, and how to use VSCode.**

 - 📫 Reach me at **zjs1979@uncw.edu**